jweissman/orsino/playtesting.md

 [ ] AC still seems really low for monsters (maybe should go back to displaying it and thac0/to-hit bonuses just to sanity-check the math even if it's very noisy)
 [ ] We don't seem to redisplay room details if you've levelled up?
 [ ] Maybe taking damage makes enemies more likely to defend?
-[ ] CR levels still seem _very_ high for bosses (but maybe more about how the CR scales in progression over the dungeon; that said we also add "+1" to the target + depth so maybe could remove that?)
 [ ] Need money sinks + some other consumable besides potion (again maybe adventuring kits power first aid) [ ] Examining maps/atlases could have a chance to give dungeon clues?
 [ ] Maybe you need a clue to travel to a dungeon??
-[ ] We could also spell out DC checks and bonuses for now (just to sanity check) as well as bonus damage/healing in general [ ] Should at least be a _chance_ for AI to pick on someone other than weakest enemy
+[ ] Should at least be a _chance_ for AI to pick on someone other than weakest enemy
 ---
 [ ] Better adventure module names (not just quest/saga/adventure of the $terrain...)